UBod/pyMLaux/README.md

 ### Installation

-There are two easy ways of installing the package into your Python system.

-#### Method 1 (suggested on Google Colab):
+The easiest way of installing the package is via running the following command (if run from a notebook, prefix the command with an exclamation mark '!'):
 ``` bash
 pip install git+https://github.com/UBod/pyMLaux.git
 ```
+This is particularly recommended on Google Colaboratory.
+On your private Python system, you only need to run this command once (or whenever the package has been updated).

 ### Contact